Tricked-dev/tricked.dev/src/pages/blog/authentik-change-logo.md

 title: "Change authentik logo/branding"
 description: "A simple guide on how to change the logo / branding on a Authentik installation"
 pubDate: "April 20 2024"
+updatedDate: "Dec 23 2025
 heroImage: "/assets/themed_authentik.png"
 ---

 ## Introduction

-Authentik by default uses the authentik logo while logging in and mentions authentik in the login screen too, Changing this can be done fairly easily and can improve the user experience.
+Authentik by default uses the Authentik logo while logging in and mentions Authentik in the login screen too, Changing this can be done fairly easily and can improve the user experience.

 ## Changing the text in the login screen